y33-j3T/WIX1002-Fundamentals-of-Programming/README.md

 # Fundamentals of Programming - Java
-This course, [Fundamentals of Programming - Java][1] is one of the course I took during my studies in This repository consists of my solutions on the labaratories of the course as of year 2018.
+This course, Fundamentals of Programming - Java is one of the course I took during my studies in [University of Malaya, Malaysia][1] under [Faculty of Computer Science and Information Technology][2] This repository consists of my solutions on the labaratories of the course as of year 2018.

 ## Table of content
 - [L01 Getting Started with Java](./L01)